MADANA-IO/madana-apiclient-go/docs/JsonEnvironmentPublishingRequest.md

 `func (o *JsonEnvironmentPublishingRequest) HasIpfsHash() bool`

 HasIpfsHash returns a boolean if a field has been set.

+### GetIpfsPrimaryPeer

+`func (o *JsonEnvironmentPublishingRequest) GetIpfsPrimaryPeer() string`

+GetIpfsPrimaryPeer returns the IpfsPrimaryPeer field if non-nil, zero value otherwise.

+### GetIpfsPrimaryPeerOk

+`func (o *JsonEnvironmentPublishingRequest) GetIpfsPrimaryPeerOk() (*string, bool)`

+GetIpfsPrimaryPeerOk returns a tuple with the IpfsPrimaryPeer field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetIpfsPrimaryPeer

+`func (o *JsonEnvironmentPublishingRequest) SetIpfsPrimaryPeer(v string)`

+SetIpfsPrimaryPeer sets IpfsPrimaryPeer field to given value.

+### HasIpfsPrimaryPeer

+`func (o *JsonEnvironmentPublishingRequest) HasIpfsPrimaryPeer() bool`

+HasIpfsPrimaryPeer returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)